Kristina01111000/Drws_site/README.md

 to do:

+- remove its free from the activity page, manually edit theme?
+- make hot links a different color, red? for now try to change just the documentary one -> leave it be for now

+Waiting on Dr W:

 - after login send them to another  page - main page see them as squares dash lines
 	- four widgets for this page, not hot links
 	- philosophy corner? quotation of the month top right just an image, not hot, underneath say feed your soul -> done